 Another important thing to know is that, because you’re investing in an LLC, which is a pass-through entity, you get all the tax benefits of investing in real estate, which can include substantial write-offs.

-We don’t have enough time to get into them in this video, but I highly recommend you talk to your CPA to learn more about the tax benefits of investing in real estate syndications.
+We don’t have enough time to get into them in this single blog, but I highly recommend you talk to your CPA to learn more about the tax benefits of investing in real estate syndications.

 And finally, you might be asking yourself whether real estate syndications are the right investing strategy for you.
 Here are some things to consider.

-Syndications can also be really great for diversification, since you don’t need to take the time to build up your own team or go out to look at individual properties.
-Syndications can make it really easy to invest in a number of different asset classes and geographies.
+Real estate syndication can also be really great for diversification and building a real estate portfolio since you don’t need to take the time to build up your own team of limited partners or go out to look at individual properties.
+A real estate syndication can make it really easy to make real estate investments in a number of different asset classes and geographies.

 The last thing I’ll leave you with is the importance of finding good sponsor teams to invest with.
-Anyone can make a syndication look good on paper, so you need to look beyond the projected numbers and really dig into the sponsor’s track record to see how their other projects are performing and whether they’re able to do what they say they’re going to do.
+Anyone can make a real estate syndication work look good on paper, so you need to look beyond the projected numbers and really dig into the sponsor’s track record to see how each passive real estate deal is performing and whether they’re able to do what they say they’re going to do.

 So there you have it.
-Now you know what real estate syndications are, how they work, whether they’re a good fit for you, the projected returns you can expect, and things to watch out for.
+Now you know what real estate syndication deals are, how they work, whether they’re a good fit for you, the projected returns you can expect, and things to watch out for.

-I discovered syndications and passive investing just a few years ago, and they have been a complete game changer for me and my family.
+I discovered real estate syndication and passive investing just a few years ago, and they have been a complete game-changer for me and my family.
 We now have passive cash flow coming in every month, and, unlike with our rental properties, we don’t have to do any work to get it, so it’s truly passive, which means I get to spend that extra time with my family.

-All right, I’m sure that, while this video has answered some high level questions, it might have spurred a lot of new questions for you.
+All right, I’m sure that, while this article has answered some high-level questions, it might have spurred a lot of new questions for you.
 So, comment below and let me know what questions you have.

 If you’d like a more comprehensive walkthrough of passive investing through real estate syndications, be sure to grab a free copy of our new book, Investing For Good: The Surprising Strategy For Building Wealth While Also Making An Impact.

-And finally, if you liked this video, hit the like button, share it with your friends, and be sure to subscribe.
+And finally, if you found this information interesting, share it with your friends, and be sure to subscribe to the Goodegg Scramble below.
 I’m Annie Dickerson with Goodegg Investments.
-Thanks so much for watching, and I hope you have a sunny-side-up day.
+Thanks so much for reading, and I hope you have a sunny-side-up day.